akaashsanyal/2DBPP-HeuristicNet/README.md

 ## Steps
 - Script for generating data
-- utils.py to read data set and set each instance in proper format
 - Script with rectpack for heuristics
 - Script to evaluate heuristic performance
 - Make neural network